RamiKrispin/vscode-python/README.md

 ### Why develop with Docker 🐳?

 Docker is a CI/CD tool that enables seamless code deployment from development to production environments.
-By creating OS-level virtualization, it can package an application and its dependencies in a virtual container.
+By creating OS-level virtualization, it can package an application and its dependencies in a virtual container and ship it between different environments.
 The main advantages of using Docker within your development environment are:
 - **Reproducibility** - Docker enables you to seamlessly package your code and its dependencies into a single container and execute, test, share, and deploy it with a high level of consistency
 - **Collaboration** - Docker solves the dependencies madness when a team of developers works together on a specific project.
 Having a unified environment saves a ton of time during the development step.
 For example, if one developer gets some error, it is easy for other developers to reproduce the error and help debug it
 - **Deployment** - Docker simplify the code shipment from the development environment to the production